parasaurolophus/rader.us/src/philosophy/computability.md

 The school-yard understanding of "infinity" is that once you reach it, that's all there is.
 If a grade-schooler says to her best friend, "I love you," the friend may reply, "I love you more!"
 The natural response is, "I love you twice as much!"
 Which elicits, "I love you times 10!"
 Then "...times 100!"
 Eventually, one of the amicable combatants will end the game with, "...times infinity," to which, on the school yard at least, there is no retort since (as every child understands) once you reach "infinity" you cannot count any higher.
 Cantor understood this school-yard intuition as meaning that what most people think of as \\(\infty\\) corresponds to the cardinality of the set of natural numbers.
 As a Set Theoretician would say, when you count up indefinitely from 1 (or 0, depending on your tastes and the context of any given discussion), you are defining the set of natural numbers by _intention_ and the _cardinality_ of that set is \\(\infty\\).

 To understand Set Theory's terminology like "cardinality," "intension vs. extension" and so on, consider the letters of the Latin alphabet as a set of symbols.
 There are twenty-six of them as used in English, so the _cardinality_ of this set is 26.
 "Cardinality" can be loosely understood as "the number of members of a given set."
-However, "cardinality" is used to allow the notion to be extended to sets with infinitely many members.
+However, "cardinality" is used so as to allow the notion to be extended to sets with infinitely many members.
 Historically, people were hesitant to refer to infinite quantities as "numbers," so a different term was invented for "number of members" when that number's magnitude was potentially infinite.

 > There is a lot more underlying these distinctions of terminology related to
-> the original motivation for creating Set Theory in relation to ideas regarding
+> the original motivation for creating Set Theory in relation to ideas
-> the nature of numbers and of mathematics, itself.
-Mathemeticians use terms
+> regarding the nature of numbers and of mathematics, itself.
+Mathemeticians
-> like "cardinal numbers," "cardinality" when talking about magnitudes, i.e.
+> use terms like "cardinal numbers," "cardinality" when talking about
-> quantities.
-They use terms like "ordinal numbers," "ordinality" when talking
+> magnitudes, i.e. quantities.
+They use terms like "ordinal numbers,"
-> about the relationships (ordering) among such magnitudes.
-Sets composed of
+> "ordinality" when talking about the relationships (ordering) among such
-> ordered magnitudes can be shown to have specific properties of great use in
+> magnitudes.
+Sets composed of ordered magnitudes can be shown to have specific
-> Set Theory.
-At a deeper level, separating the concept of "cardinality" from
+> properties of great use in Set Theory.
+At a deeper level, separating the
-> the concept of "number" allowed early Set Theoreticians to use the concept of
+> concept of "cardinality" from the concept of "number" allowed early Set
-> "cardinality of a set" to _define_ the concept of "number" in purely Set
+> Theoreticians to use the concept of "cardinality of a set" to _define_ the
-> Theoretical terms.
+> concept of "number" in purely Set Theoretical terms.
 But I digress....

-Sets are defined by enclosing their contents in curly braces \\(\left(\\{ \dots
+Sets are represented by enclosing their contents in curly braces \\(\left(\\{
-\\}\right)\\) in Set Theory.
+\dots \\}\right)\\) in Set Theory.
 For a set defined by _extension_, what is inside the curly braces is an explicit list.
 For example the set of "letters of the alphabet" as used in English is

 \\[
 \\{A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z\\}